 Transactions that represent predatory speculation should be invalidated.
 The speculator's profit margin is usually a function of how much below market value they are able to acquire the property, so they do not represent typical market activity.
-These can be identified by creating a table of buyer's whose transactions typically do not represent normal market activity and matching them with reported transactions.
+These can be identified by creating a table of buyers whose transactions typically do not represent normal market activity, so they can be matched with other transactions involving that buyer as they are reported.

-Recommendation: Create an Owner filter table to identify and possibly invalidate sales to entities that do not represent typical market activity.
+Recommendation: Create an Owner Filter table to identify and possibly invalidate sales to entities that do not represent typical market activity.